nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - **Anonymous Attacker**: An anonymous user, consumer of cloud services with no permissions in the cloud.
 It typically exists as an external software program that launches network-level attacks across public networks.
 Anonymous attackers often resort to committing acts such as bypassing user accounts or stealing user credentials, using methods that ensure anonymity.

-- **Malicious Service Agent**: A malicious service agent is able to intercept and forward network traffic flowing within a cloud.
+- **Malicious Service Agent**: A malicious service agent can intercept and forward network traffic flowing within a cloud.
 It typically exists as a program that pretends to be a service agent with malicious logic.
 It can also exist as an external program that can remotely intercept and potentially corrupt the message content.

 - **Trusted Attacker**: A trusted attacker shares IT resources in the same cloud environment as the cloud consumer and attempts to exploit legitimate credentials to target cloud providers with whom they share IT resources (*Attack from the inside*).
 Unlike anonymous attackers (who are not "trusted"), trusted attackers usually launch their attacks from inside the trusted boundaries of a cloud by abusing legitimate credentials or by stealing sensitive and confidential information.
 Examples: weak authentication processes, breaking of a cryptographic mechanism, DDoS ...